 NHS Health Check

 The NHS Health Check scheme is a national initiative whereby patients between the ages of 40 and 74 are invited to their GP practices for a series of health checks, including blood pressure and blood tests.
 If you are in this age range, you will receive an appointment for such a Health Check.
-Learn more about NHS Health Checks here.
+Learn more about NHS Health Checks here, or watch this video from Public Health England.

 Clinics are held by three of our practice nurses supported by a doctor.